jdamacena/UpcomingMoviesList/README.md

 # UpcomingMoviesList

 An app that shows a list of upcoming movies (in the United States).
+It's made with Xamarin.Forms (tested only on Android).

 There are no special instructions needed to build this app.